Airports, time to get your automation on

 The picture below was taken at the SWISS First-Class Lounge, it shows gates where the guests simply have to scan their boarding pass to be allowed access into the splendid lounge.

-IEG plans to lead the industry using their expertise knowledge in this field, integrating with their software and apps for aggregating data and insights whilst simplifying the process.
+IEG plans to lead the industry using their expert knowledge in this field, integrating with their software and apps for aggregating data and insights whilst simplifying the process.